wikicurricula-uy/wikicurricula-boilerplate/README.md

     - Once you're logged in, you'll be directed back to Toolsadmin.
 There, you'll be guided through the process of setting up an LDAP username, a UNIX shell username, and a password.
 Additionally, you'll be asked to provide your email address and consent to the terms of service and code of conduct specific to technical spaces.
     - Submit the form to complete creating your Wikimedia developer account.

-## 🧱 Steps to deploy a tool or application(E.g Uruguay's Wikicurricula) to Toolforge
+## ⚡️Steps to deploy a tool or application(E.g Uruguay's Wikicurricula) to Toolforge

 Now that you have the two(2) required accounts, follow the steps to deploy"